 Procedures to import animals and animal products are similar to the procedure described above.
-Costa

-Rica recognizes all federally inspected U.S. beef, pork and poultry processing plants as eligible to export products to Costa Rica.
-Products coming from those plants are exported accompanied by FSIS Form 9060-5 (Export Certificate of Wholesomeness).
-Also, Costa Rica now accepts Form 9060-5 for processed meat products in lieu of the Certificate of Free Sale for registration purposes at the Ministry of Health.
+Costa Rica recognizes all federally inspected U.S. beef, pork and poultry processing plants as eligible to export products to Costa Rica.
+Products coming from those plants are exported accompanied by an FSIS Form 9060-5 (Export Certificate of Wholesomeness).
+Also, Costa Rica accepts Form 9060-5 for processed meat products in lieu of the Certificate of Free Sale for registration purposes at the Ministry of Health.
 The Ministry of Health requires that Form 9060-5 be Apostilled or authenticated.
-This requirement has caused problems for exporters, as Form 9060-5 is an official document in the United States.
-FAS is working with local authorities to find a solution to this issue.
+This requirement has caused problems for exporters, as Form 9060-5 is an official document in the United States and the document is not supposed to require an Apostille.
+Some exporters have indicated that they have encountered difficulties obtaining the Apostille for this Form.

-Exporters of dairy, seafood and lamb products must fill-out a questionnaire issued by the Ministry of Agriculture's Animal Health Service (SENASA).
+Exporters of dairy, seafood, lamb, and egg products must fill-out a questionnaire issued by the Ministry of Agriculture's Animal Health Service (SENASA).
 This questionnaire is called "General Information Questionnaire for Companies Interested in Exporting Animal Origin Products for Human Consumption to Costa Rica".
-To obtain SENASA's questionnaire, please send a company cover letter to AgSanJose@fas.usda.gov requesting the dairy or seafood products questionnaire including the following information requested by SENASA: products to be exported, species of origin, and name, number and address of the processing plant(s) that will export the product(s).
-Please indicate in the subject: Dairy, Seafood or Lamb Questionnaire Request, as the case may be, and the name of your company.
+SENASA will not accept questionnaire requests made by the companies directly.
+SENASA will only accept requests made by a government entity.
+To obtain SENASA's questionnaire, please send a company cover letter to AgSanJose@fas.usda.gov requesting the questionnaire including the following information requested by SENASA: products to be exported, species of origin, and name, number and address of the processing plant(s) that will export the product(s).
+Please indicate in the subject line: Dairy, Seafood, Lamb, or Egg Products Questionnaire Request, as the case may be, and the name of your company.

-Exporters of dairy, seafood, and lamb products must fill-out the questionnaires in Spanish and obtain approval from the Ministry of Agriculture prior to exporting their products.
-Approval is granted for a three year period.
+Exporters of the products mentioned above must fill-out the questionnaire in Spanish and obtain approval from the Ministry of Agriculture prior to exporting their products.
+Some dairy and seafood products (for instance, whey, casein, and fish oil), are considered by SENASA to be inputs or raw materials, and the processing plants do not need to fill in the questionnaire.
+However, the producers of those products still need to register with SENASA under a simplified process.
+Approval is granted for a three-year period.
 Please note that the questionnaire review by local authorities can take up to 90 working days (almost five months), and that additional questions may be asked before approval is granted to export to Costa Rica.